 Majors develop a solid foundation in mathematics, physics, and chemistry during the first two years and then study dynamic, physical, and synoptic meteorology, as well as climate processes, during the junior and senior years.
 A unique aspect of our program is its emphasis on mountain weather and climate, which is a natural extension of the geographic setting of the University of Utah.
 Majors also become conversant in fields such as hydrology, air pollution, computer science, and communications.

-Students have the option to specialize in one of three Tracks that adds flexibility to their academic studies: Environmental Sciences, Professional Meteorology, and Snow and Water Sciences.
+Students have the option to specialize in one of three Emphases that adds flexibility to their academic studies: Environmental Sciences, Professional Meteorology, and Snow and Water Sciences.

-Environmental Sciences: Designed for students interested in applying knowledge of the atmosphere to related environmental fields, for example, air quality monitoring and modeling; remote sensing; hydrology and snow science; or public policy.
-This Track will prepare a student directly for a career as an environmental scientist or for continuing their education in an Earth Science graduate program.
+Environmental Sciences: Designed for students interested in applying knowledge of the atmosphere to related environmental fields; for example: air quality monitoring and modeling; remote sensing; hydrology and snow science; or public policy.
+This Emphasis will prepare a student directly for a career as an environmental scientist or for continuing their education in an Earth Science graduate program.
 This option is intended to provide each graduate with a strong foundation in meteorology and providing skills in environmental monitoring, analysis of environmental data, and written and oral communications.